 Leisure Facilities (Outdoors)

-•The fitness/sauna building is situated opposite the main farmhouse, in an out building, next to the ‘Swallow Barn’ bedroom. •The step into the fitness room is 26cms high, through a door 70cms wide and 190cms high. •The fitness room measures 3.5ms by 6ms.
+•The sauna & games room building is situated opposite the main farmhouse, in an out building, next to the ‘Swallow Barn’ bedroom. •The step into the room is 26cms high, through a door 70cms wide and 190cms high. •The room measures 3.5ms by 6ms.
 The walls are painted pale blue and the floor is covered with a blue hard wearing carpet.
-The lighting is two ceiling lights. •Within the fitness room is a rowing machine, multi gym weight bench, cycling machine, and a children’s 7 in 1 games table (table football, snooker, air hockey etc.) •The sauna room is found within the fitness room, accessed via a door from the fitness room.
+The lighting is two ceiling lights. •Within the room is a children’s 7 in 1 games table (table football, snooker, air hockey etc.) & quarter size pool table•The sauna room is found within the room, accessed via a door from the room.
 The door is 70cm wide, 190cm high with a step 17cm high into the sauna room.
 The door has a key lock. •The sauna room measures 140cm by 370cm with a white toilet & sink, small round table, small shelves, towel rail and two wooden chairs.
 The floor is covered in lino which can be slippery when wet, so has a couple of mats on the floor.
 The room is lit with a ceiling light.
 To the side of this area are the sauna and a shower. •The sauna measurers 233cms by 125cm with a bench, 58cm deep and 179cm high, fixed to two adjacent sides.
 Access into the sauna is from the sauna room via a door 70cm wide, 190cm high with step of 6cm up into the sauna.
 The floor is covered in lino with wood slat mats.
 There is s sealed light in the sauna. •The shower area is situated next to the sauna, in the sauna room.
 The shower area is 97cm square, with a 26cm step up into the shower area and has a shower curtain.

 •The table tennis table is situated in the garage opposite Jackie & Antony’s house between the main farmhouse and car park.
 Access is via the two large wooden garage doors, each door 135cms wide and 180cm high.
 There is a slight slope, rising up 5cm within 28cm into the garage from the cobbled area outside. •Inside the garage measures 2.85m by 7.2m by 1.94m high •In the garage is a selection of various size wellingtons available for visitors to use when walking around the farm. •Under the table tennis table are an assortment of toys available for guests use; footballs, croquet set, children seesaw, buckets and spades.